undp/carbon-registry/README.md

 ![alt text](./documention/imgs/ITMOxCARBON_LifeCycle.svg)

 #### <b>Programme Creation and Authorisation</b>
-- Authorisation of programmes in the ITMO Platform identified by the event name: "ITMO-Design Document (DD) & Validation Report / Upload on National Public Registry" in the ITMO Platform (in Project Details).
+- Authorisation of programmes in the ITMO Platform identified by the event name: "ITMO-Design Document (DD) & Validation Report / Upload on National Public Registry".
 - If the Company Tax Id doesn’t exist in the Carbon Registry, that company created in the Carbon Registry.
 - When creating the programme:
     - The programme created with the state “Pending”